Wayne State University School of Medicine: Community care

 The school has strong ties to the local community.
 Wayne State University has a stated mission to improve the overall health of the community.
 As part of this mission, the School of Medicine has established with the help of a $6 million NIH grant the Center for Urban and African American Health to seek new ways to redress health disparities by identifying preventive strategies and therapeutic approaches to chronic diseases that plague this population, namely obesity, cardiovascular disease and cancer.
 More than 500 students annually serve at more than 70 clinical sites and nearly 100 community-based mentoring and outreach locations, and participate in a growing number of public health policy and advocacy opportunities.
 Year 1 and 2 students volunteer more than 34,000 hours of community service annually.

-Perhaps the most significant contribution the school provides to the community is care to area residents who are under- or uninsured.
-Along with the Detroit Medical Center, WSU faculty physicians provide an average of $150 million in uncompensated care annually.

-WSU sponsors a number of community-service and health-awareness programs in southeastern Michigan, including mental-health screenings, Diabetes Day, the Community Health Child Immunization Project, the Detroit Cardiovascular Coalition and Brain Awareness Week.
-In addition to faculty-sponsored programs, WSU medical students are among the most active in the country for community outreach.
-The medical students, with supervision, regularly provide free medical care for homeless and unemployed patients at Detroit's Cass Clinic.
-Student-sponsored outreach programs also include Senior Citizen Outreach Project, Adolescent Substance abuse Prevention Program and Teen Pregnancy Education Program.

 Academics

 Wayne State University School of Medicine offers many graduate programs including an MD/PhD program, ten Doctor of Philosophy programs, eight Master of Science programs, and four certification programs.
 It also offers a postbaccalaureate program for pre-medical students that meet its 6 eligibility criteria.